 No credit will be granted for incomplete work.
 A grade of I (Incomplete) will only be awarded in exceptional circumstances, such as illness or family emergency and only in the case of work due at the end of the term, such as a final paper or final examination.
 The grade can be given to a student who has almost satisfied the course requirements (i.e., at least 70% of the course requirements).
 With the exception of externship courses, coursework should be submitted within the first two weeks of the next semester to remove, and I grade.
 If coursework is not submitted, the I grade will become an F grade.
 And I grade for an externship course can be assigned if the minimum hours to satisfy the course hour requirement have not been completed.
 The student will need to complete the incomplete credit requirements within 60 days.
 An I grade must always be accompanied by due date of completion.
-The instructor or the Externship Coordinator will attest to due date of completion by obtaining the consent and the signature of the student.
-If the incomplete credit requirement is not completed by the due date, the I grade will revert to an F. An Incomplete grade can only be assigned by the instructor of the course.
+The instructor or the Externship Coordinator will attest to due date of completed by the due date, the I grade will revert to an F. An Incomplete grade can only be assigned by the instructor of the course.
 Students must apply for an Incomplete grade in writing with appropriate documentation of the illness or emergency to the instructor or Department Chairperson.
 In order to inform students of their academic progress, progress reports are provided to all students at the midterm and the end of each semester.
 Transcripts are electronically maintained indefinitely.